toshimaru/jekyll-toc/README.md

 ## Generated Table of Contents HTML

 jekyll-toc generates Unordered List.
-The output is as follows.
+The final output is as follows.

 ```html
 <ul class="section-nav">